Robrowno/django-raceway/TESTING.md

 | helpers.py | PASS |
 | tests.py |  |

-* Line 320 in views.py reads as too long, however, for reliability I have opted to leave this in as it can cause issues in deployment when concatenated as it is a url.
-I believe this is a sensible and reasonable precaution to take for site reliability.
+* Line 310 in views.py reads as too long, however, for reliability I have opted to leave this in as it can cause issues in deployment when concatenated as it is an image url.
+I believe this is a sensible and reasonable precaution to take for site reliability in conjunction with stripe.
+See further explanation below.

 ### /cars